csorianot/godmc_wiki/Analysis-of-selected-SNPs.md

 ./check_upload.sh 17 upload
 ```

 It will make sure everything looks correct and connect to the sftp server.
 It will request your password (this should have been provided to you along with your username).
 Once you have entered your password it will upload the results files from section 17.
+It will take around 10 minutes to upload the results.

 This procedure will be repeated at the end of each section.